The Mindsight Intensive is not focused on an intellectual/academic journey, but is structured to be transformative, integrative and healing.

 The construction of subjective experience is not the only focus of inquiry.
 We also explore and develop our capacity to access pure awareness and orient ourselves towards the vast Unknown.
 Nothingness and emptiness are realities we get to know as we turn our orientation towards what is utterly beyond anything thinkable, imaginable and knowable, yet more real than all phenomena that can be known.
 Inspired by the non-dual traditions of Zen and Advaita Vedanta, we might be surprised to know that science has also some insights to contribute to this level of contemplation.
 Truth, emptiness and love are further priorities in our explorations as we follow a creative curriculum of undoing and unknowing.
 Knowledge and information are revealed as ephemeral and secondary to wisdom, faith and love.
 In addition to the development of our powers of concentration, we also focus on our ability to get out of our own way and the spontaneous arising of meditation as a process of allowing everything to be as it is.

-These programs are held weekly from September to June each year with a curriculum that spans 2-3 years.
-The first group is held on Mondays from 6:00 – 8:00, the second one on Thursdays from 6:30 8:30pm.
+This program is held weekly from September to June each year with a curriculum that spans 2-3 years.
+The group is held on Mondays from 6:30 – 9:00 pm.
 There are 36 sessions in total – 12 in the fall, 12 in the winter and 12 in the spring.
 Here are the exact dates.
 The programs are taught in such a way that people can join most any time and still develop a complete grasp of the whole teachings as they integrate learning with personal transformation.